dmshvetsov/dmitryshvetsov.com/content/posts/2021-03-25-tools-of-strong-programmers/index.md

 The rest of the text is the distilled answers and thoughts of the heroes of this article.
 In most cases I have used the original words and my job here is only to summarize and highlight the most important.

 Therefore, I want to say a huge thank you to everyone who agreed to share their path in programming.
-A list of them is at the very end of this article.
+A list of them is at <a href="#bottom">the very end of this article</a>.
 Some wished to remain anonymous.

 ## What makes the difference between a mediocre programmer and a strong one?